EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 You need to open the 9000 port (both UDP and TCP)

-2.- Import the validator keys (only necessary for staking, skip this step for running an Ethereum full node)

-We need to import the validator keys.
-Run under the ethereum account (only necessary for staking, skip this step for running an Ethereum full node):

-.. prompt:: bash $

-  nimbus_beacon_node deposits import /home/ethereum/validator_keys --data-dir=/home/ethereum/.nimbus --log-file=/home/ethereum/.nimbus/nimbus.log

-Enter the password previously defined.

-3. Start the Beacon Chain (and the Validator if set in the previous step).
-Copy and paste your Ethereum Address for receiving tips and set the fee recipient flag:
+2. Copy and paste your Ethereum Address for receiving tips and set the fee recipient flag:

 .. prompt:: bash $